tildeio/sync.js/README.md

 will initialize a new empty object as the starting point for your reference.

-The `SetProperty` operation manipulates objects, and you will use it when working with documents that represent dictionaries on the backend.
+The `SetProperties` operation manipulates objects, and you will use it when working with documents that represent dictionaries on the backend.

-You can optionally provide your own initial object as a starting point for operations.
-For example, if you are working with documents that represent sets, you will want to provide a new `Set` object and use `Add` and `Remove` operations to work with it.
+You can optionally provide a different initial object as a starting point for operations.
+If you are working with documents that represent sets, you will want to provide a new `Set` object as the second parameter to `reference` and use `SetChange` operations against it.

 ### Starting Out With Dictionaries